 Proposal by Ilan Kelman.

 The Caribbean Region has intensely complex political geography.
 The complexity arises from the four main languages, the differences in territorial status amongst the European overseas territories, and the loose correlation between geographical position and political/linguistic affiliation.
 For example, the French-speaking and Dutch-speaking territories are scattered throughout the Caribbean.
-Aruba is not part of the Netherlands Antilles (it was until 1986 when it became an autonomous part of the Netherlands ), but the French-speaking territories are all legally part of France and hence the European Union, with the exception of Haïti which is an independent country.
 Meanwhile, only one Central American country is not part of the Caribbean--El Salvador, but it is a member of the Association of Caribbean States

-- Extract lessons from the Caribbean, such as from CDERA’s activities, to determine how to overcome the difficulties to ensure coordinated vulnerability management across all sectors and the entire region.
+- Extract lessons from the Caribbean to determine how to overcome the difficulties to ensure coordinated vulnerability management across all sectors and the entire region.

-- Examine any mechanisms implemented for overcoming linguistic, political, and geographical barriers.
+- Examine any mechanisms implemented for overcoming linguistic, political, cultural, and geographical barriers, aiming to use diversity as opportunity.

 - Determine whether the lessons would be transferable.

-A comparison could be completed with the Pacific where the regional disaster management agency the Pacific Islands Applied Geoscience Commission (SOPAC) faces islands which are small and remote even by island standards.
-Examining how SOPAC overcomes their challenges would be useful to compare techniques and results with the Caribbean.
+A comparison could be completed with the Pacific, such as with the Pacific Community's (SPC) GeoScience Division (formerly SOPAC) and the Secretariat of the Pacific Regional Environment Programme (SPREP) facing islands which are small and remote even by island standards.
+Examining how regional agencies overcome their challenges would be useful to compare techniques and results with the Caribbean.

 Vulnerability Reduction for Island Museums